Cancer screening saves lives

 National screening programs are available in Australia to detect breast cancer, bowel cancer and cervical cancer.
 So if you have received the kit, now is the time to tick cancer screening off your list.

 With COVID-19 on everyone’s mind, some things may have been forgotten or put off – like your screening test or health check-up with your doctor.

-In most cases the earlier a cancer is diagnosed and treated the better the outcome.
-Some cancers, such as breast, cervix and bowel, have screening programs to find cancer early but for other cancers you need to be aware of what is normal for you and see your doctor if you notice any unusual changes.
+The screening programs for bowel, breast and cervix help find cancer early but for other cancers you need to be aware of what is normal for you and don’t put off seeing your doctor if you notice any unusual changes, even during lock-down.

 See your doctor if you notice unusual changes like:

 - lumps, sores or ulcers that don't heal.

 - unusual breast changes: lumps, lumpiness, a thickened area, unusual nipple discharge, any changes in the shape or colour of your breasts, a nipple that turns inwards (if it hasn't always been that way) or any unusual pain.